tryton/trytond/doc/topics/modules/index.rst

    * ``description_language_code``: The long description in the language code.

-   * ``depends``: A list of modules on which the module depends.
+   * ``depends``: A list of modules on which this module depends.

    * ``xml``: The list of the XML files of the module.
-They will be loaded at the installation or update of the module.
+They will be loaded in the given order at the installation or update of the module.

    * ``translation``: The list of csv files that contain the translation.
 The name of the files must be the language code.